google/deepvariant/docs/deepvariant-vg-case-study.md

-# VG Giraffe + DeepVariant case study
+# Using graph genomes: VG Giraffe + DeepVariant case study
 ---

 This is an example to run `vg giraffe`, so we can go from FASTQs --> BAM.